kmlprtsng/kmlprtsng.github.io/_posts/2021-05-25-creating-powershell-gui-using-wpf.md

 ```

 # Step 3: Create a new powershell file which the gui will call to execute code
-This is optional but sometimes you want the GUI to just collect information and call another powershell to do some powerfull stuff.
+This is optional but sometimes you want the GUI to just collect information and call another powershell script to do some powerfull stuff.
 Name this file `helloworld.ps1` and add the following code

 ```powershell
 param ( $name )